yuvraj1510/java-design-patterns/README.md

 * javax.servlet.http.HttpSessionAttibuteListerner

 ## Iterator Design Pattern
-* Iterator design pattern is one of the structural design pattern.
+* Iterator design pattern is one of the behavioral design pattern.
 * Iterator pattern is used to provide a strandard way to traverse through a group of Objects.
 Iterator pattern is widely used in Java Collection.
 * Iterator interface provide methods of traversing through a collection.
 * This pattern provides a way to access the elements of an aggregate object without exposing its underlying representation.